Facundo Zabala

-Facundo Gabriel Zabala (born 2 January 1999) is an Argentine professional footballer who plays as a left back for Primera División club Olimpia, on loan from Venezia.
+Facundo Gabriel Zabala (born 2 January 1999) is an Argentine professional footballer who plays as a left-back for Independiente.

 Career

 In 2017, Zabala almost signed for Italian Serie A side Catania Calcio but the transfer never happened.

 For the second half of 2018–19, he signed for Alajuelense in the Costa Rican top flight from the youth academy of Argentine top flight club Rosario Central.

 APOEL

 For the second half of the season he joined APOEL making his debut in a 3–1 win against Nea Salamina.
-He scored his first goal for Apoel in a 1–0 win against rivals AC Omonia sending APOEL to the semi finals of the cup.
+He scored his first goal for Apoel in a 1–0 win against rivals AC Omonia sending APOEL to the semi-finals of the cup.

 Venezia

 On 1 July 2022, Zabala signed a contract with Italian club Venezia for three seasons, with an option for a fourth.
 On 10 January 2023, he was loaned to Olimpia in Paraguay until 31 December 2023, with an option to buy.
+On 8 December 2023, Venezia announced that Olimpia exercised their option to make the transfer permanent, effective in January 2024.